hmrc/ctc-traders-phase5-tis/source/documentation/partials/_rules_R.md

 **Functional Description**

-Where &lt;CONSIGNMENT.Mode of transport at the border&gt; is EQUAL to '4' the (IATA/ICAO) flight<br />
-number shall be indicated and shall have a format an..8:<br />
+Where &lt;CONSIGNMENT.Mode of transport at the border&gt; is EQUAL to '4' the (IATA/ICAO) flight number shall be indicated and shall have a format an..8:
-  - an..3: mandatory prefix identifying the airline/operator<br />
+  - an..3: mandatory prefix identifying the airline/operator
-  - n..4: mandatory number of the flight<br />
+  - n..4: mandatory number of the flight
   - a1: optional suffix

 **Technical Description**